captv89/calc/README.md

 I chose Buffalo as prefered framework as it gives everything out of the box for newcomers like me.
 This is a simple Go (Golang) calculator with API.

-Please ignore my imaturity in the coding.
+Please ignore my immaturity in the coding.
 Any recomendations on improving the code is welcome. #LearningForEver

+## Get Started
+To Set the Development Enviornment afresh to start working run

+	buffalo new calc --api --skip-pop --module github.com/githubusername/calc
 ## Starting the Application

 Buffalo ships with a command that will watch your application and automatically rebuild the Go binary and any assets for you.
 To do that run the "buffalo dev" command: